coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The inmate’s estimated mandatory release date;

-Colorado inmate records are public records and are accessible under the Colorado Open Records Act.
-However, some of the information contained in these records may be deemed confidential by statutory law.
+Generally, Colorado inmate records are public records and are accessible under the Colorado Open Records Act.
+However, some information in these records may be deemed confidential by statutory law.
 Access to confidential information is restricted to authorized parties.

 How To Find An Inmate In Colorado?